What are the risk factors for breast cancer?

-A risk factor is any factor that is associated with an increased chance of developing a particular health condition, such as breast cancer.
-There are different types of risk factors, some of which can be modified and some which cannot.
+A risk factor is any factor that is associated with an increased chance of developing a certain condition, such as breast cancer.
+There are different types of risk factors, some of which can be changed or modified, and some which cannot.

-It should be noted that having one or more risk factors does not mean a person will develop breast cancer.
-Many people have at least one risk factor but will never develop breast cancer, while others with breast cancer may have had no known risk factors.
-Even if a person with breast cancer has a risk factor, it is usually hard to know how much that risk factor contributed to the development of their disease.
+Having one or more risk factors does not mean that you will develop cancer.
+Many people have at least one risk factor but will never develop cancer, while others with cancer may have had no known risk factors.
+Even if a person with cancer has a risk factor, it is usually hard to know how much that risk factor contributed to the development of their disease.

 Find out more on the Breast Cancer Risk Factors website.

 iPrevent is a validated breast cancer risk assessment and risk management decision support tool designed to facilitate prevention and screening discussions between women and their doctors.

 Healthcare professionals are also encouraged to visit the eviQ referral guidelines for breast cancer risk assessment and consideration of genetic testing for evidence-based guidance on cases that warrant referral to a family cancer clinical for assessment, based on family history.